ipozdeev/it-skills-for-research/apps.md

 One jupyter notebook can be all you need to complete, present and publish a research project!
 It is code, formatted text, visuals, interactivity and reproducibility all in one document that can be easily shared or displayed.
 Notebooks provide a high didactic value allowing the target audience to better grasp the core concepts of research with hands-on examples.

-For example, [the transformer architecture](https://arxiv.org/abs/1706.03762) currently dominates other models in many natural language processing tasks.
-The original paper, however, is extremely dense and would take days to replicate from scratch.
-Fortunately, Alexander Rush from the Harvard NLP team implemented the paper line-by-line in a [jupyter notebook](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
+For example, the paper on the [transformer architecture](https://arxiv.org/abs/1706.03762) that currently dominates other models in natural language processing tasks, is quite dense and would take long to replicate from scratch.
+Fortunately, Alexander Rush from the Harvard NLP team implemented the paper line-by-line in a [jupyter notebook](https://nlp.seas.harvard.edu/2018/04/03/attention.html) for the interested reader to click through.

-### text in jupyter

-The text in a notebook is styled using markdown, which is a markup language like LaTeX:

-> Markdown is a lightweight markup language for creating formatted text using a plain-text editor. ([wiki](https://en.wikipedia.org/wiki/Markdown))

-"Lightweight" speaks for itself: markdown is way, way simpler than LaTeX and is totally comprehensible even without compiling (try to open any .md from this repo in a plain text editor!).
-To achieve this simplicity, it gives up a ton of power and flexibility, but there is hope:

-> Markdown is a text-to-HTML conversion tool for web writers. ([daringfireball](https://daringfireball.net/projects/markdown/))

-Markdown is essentially HTML, and HTML is nothing but a markup language like LaTeX itself!

-> The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser. ([wiki](https://en.wikipedia.org/wiki/HTML))

-This means that for any style that is not covered by Markdown's syntax, you simply use HTML itself, just like in the R shiny apps.

-Obviously, Github speaks markdown (you are looking at a proof), and can be used to publish your notebooks!
-With a suitable extension installed, a notebook with all its output can be converted to a .tex document or compiled to a .pdf directly.

 ### starting with jupyter

 #### locally

 To run `jupyter` notebooks locally you need a web browser and a `Python` installation.
 The recommended way is to install Anaconda distribution which comes with pre-packaged `jupyter` along with a suite of tools for data science.

 To register additional kernels, e.g. `R`, you would need to install them from the language interpreter and make known to `jupyter`:

 ```R